k18shruti/SNN-for-Pattern-Recognition/README.md

 which is the same files provided in the original MNIST dataset (found at http://yann.lecun.com/exdb/mnist/)

+The images present in the above files are vectorized per row.
+Hence, there are 10,000 rows each having 1st element as the the label of the image followed by 784 pixels.

 * Codes - compilation
 To compile the CUDA code: